It’s never too soon to begin the publicity campaign

 Book Search Help Center Books Partner Program introduction.

 Make your availability for interviews known with a press kit.
 Attach one to your websites, and send copies to the appropriate print, broadcast, and Internet media outlets.
 Energetic publicist Rick Frishman covers book publicity on his blog and as a contributor to Beneath the Cover, where you’ll find his instructions for compiling an impressive media kit.

 Consider including a video in the expanded version of your press kit.
-Book video trailers will be are described in Part 8 of this series, coming soon.
+Book video trailers are described in Part 8 of this series.

 Media coach Susan Harrow’s “How to Get Booked on Oprah” explains how to pitch an idea to the producers of a radio or television program.